 How to spot legacy fraud and what to do

-Legacy fraud may have transpired when money or assets bequeathed to a charity in a will has not reached its intended recipient.
-This can occur in a number of situations and could involve the executor of a will, the family members of hte deceased or even a charity staff member or volunteer.
-Being aware of the risks will place you and your team in a goo dpotsition to prevent fraud affecting your charity.
+Legacy fraud may occur when money or assets bequeathed to a charity in a will do not reach their intended recipient.
+This can happen in various situations and may involve the executor of a will, family members of the deceased, or even a charity staff member or volunteer.
+Being aware of the risks will put you and your team in a strong position to prevent fraud from affecting your charity.

-Our free guide to dealing with legacy fraud provides clear, step-by-step support for you and your team to remain vigilant whilst protecting the income and integrity of your charity.
+Our free guide to dealing with legacy fraud offers clear, step-by-step support to help you and your team remain vigilant while safeguarding your charity’s income and integrity.

 This guide will cover: